AEVI-AppFlow/api-constants/README.md

-# POS Flow SDK Constants
+# AppFlow API Constants

-This library holds a set of constants that can be used with the AEVI POS Flow API.
+This library holds a set of constants that can be used with the AEVI AppFlow APIs.

-The use of this library is not mandatory and developers and acquirers are free to choose their own constants for use with POS Flow.
+The use of this library is not mandatory and developers and acquirers are free to choose their own constants for use with AEVI AppFlow.